ekuecks/Optimal_Fantasy_Smash/README.md

   git clone https://github.com/ekuecks/Optimal_Fantasy_Smash.git
   ```

-2. Edit the players.txt file with the results of the tournament with the format
+2. Edit the data/players.txt file with the results of the tournament with the format
   ```
   roster_spots salary_cap
   place name salary score